Dr H Shercliff, Dr C Barlow and Dr G McShane

 - Wrought alloy processing and microstructure evolution.

-- Simple modelling of plastic forming processes (stress analysis, and upper bound method).
+- Simple modelling of plastic forming processes (upper bound method).

-- Application to rolling, forging, extrusion, machining of metals; case studies.
+- Application of plasticity analysis to rolling, forging, extrusion, machining of metals; case studies.

 Powder Processing, Processing of Polymers and Composites (3L, Dr CY Barlow)